 The 7 Reasons why your business should have a website

 Your website is your online store front.
 Gone are the days where a person check’s the phone book for a business’s contact details, now they Google it.
-And if they don’t find the contact details of the business they were looking for, then they often find a competitor business instead.
+And if they don’t find the contact details of the business they were looking for, then they often find a competing business instead.
 It is the same as a person finding a “closed” sign on your door, then going to a competitor instead.

 “Those seeking information on what you offer are doing so at 10pm at night.”